tringenb/tringenb.github.io/_pages/profiles.md

 layout: profiles
 permalink: /GUARD/
 title: Research Group
-description: _Studying people, tech, and all the ways they collide online._
+description: Studying people, tech, and all the ways they collide online.

+this is a test
 nav: true
 nav_order: 7
 ---
-This is a test

 profiles:
   # if you want to include more than one profile, just replicate the following block